idvorkin/idvorkin.github.io/_d/last-year.md

 ## Centarian Olympics

 Compressed Morbidity.
 Ideally you'll stay healthy till the very end.
 What does that mean when you're a 100?
 It means you have the strength to do the functional things you'd like.
 So what should we call this set of activities?
-How about the [Centarian Olympics](https://peterattiamd.com/how-to-train-for-the-centenarian-olympics/), containing the following activities:
+How about the [Centenarian Olympics](https://peterattiamd.com/how-to-train-for-the-centenarian-olympics/), containing the following activities:

 - Lift my 40 year old grand kid
 - Go for a 1 hour walk
 - Get off the ground with 1 hand (otherwise can't play on the floor)
 - Carry 2 grocery bags

 This is a great idea from Peter Attia.
-Those things sound awefully easy you think, except:
+Those things sound awfully easy you think, except:

 ### The Inverted Parabola of Health